muhammadmaaztahir/Sky_Sync/README.md

 ## Description

 This Weather App is a simple web-based application that allows users to get real-time weather information for a specific city.
-Utilizing Visual Crossing Weather API, it provides comprehensive weather details including temperature, humidity, wind speed, and more.
+Utilizing Visual Crossing Weather API, it provides comprehensive weather details including temperature, humidity, wind speed and more.

 ## Features